sharktacos/OpenColorIO-configs/docs/VFXpulls.md

  - [VFX Pulls with Resolve](ResolvePull.md)

 **Color Reference and LUTs.** VFX pulls should include:
-  - *A reference frame for checking color against existing dailies.* <br>This should be an 8-bit JPG or PNG in sRGB color space.
-A screengrab works fine.
+  - *A reference quicktime for checking color against existing dailies.* <br> See the above *VFX Pulls with Resolve* link for details.
-  - *A "shot LUT" to achieve dailies color, along with the working color space.* <br>In Resolve the "generate LUT" command can be used to export all enabled color grades, both in the timeline and the clip, including any CDLs, all into a single *Shot LUT* for VFX to use.
+  - *A "shot LUT" to achieve dailies color, along with the working color space.* <br> Note that this assumes you have shot LUTs from on set dailies.
+Some productions do not.
+In Resolve the "generate LUT" command can be used to export all enabled color grades, both in the timeline and the clip, including any CDLs, all into a single *Shot LUT* for VFX to use.
 The LUT's working color space, i.e. the color space it was created in, should be noted in the file name, (for example ````shot01_ACEScct.cube```` for Resolve).
 VFX needs to know this in order to properly process the LUT in comp.

+**VFX integration tools

+If integrating CG elemenent into a shot it's helpful to have a frame for the shot with a MacBeth color checker.
+This is used to calibrate our CG render's color gamut to match the white balence and color characteristics of your camera.

+[img](img/Macbeth.jpg

+Additionally, here is the [Weta Digital guide to shooting HDR panoramas](https://www.fxguide.com/fxfeatured/the-definitive-weta-digital-guide-to-ibl/) that we will need for image based lighting.
+This is typically done by the onset VFX supervisor.

 # <a name="vfx-deliver"></a>VFX Delivery